drewrotunno/FlexDDS/README.md

 A GUI That controls STP's and CFR's is available.
 Generally each profile and Slot keeps a record of its current state.
 These values can be saved, edited and loaded from the MATLAB workspace.

+Feel free to ask any questions!
+I can be reached for the rest of 2020 at aprotunno [at] email.wm.edu

 ### Useful links
 ---